National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/for-contributors/outline-draft.md

 ## Chapter: Checklist for Analysis/Submission

 Curated list of recommendations that should be considered before taking an analysis too seriously.
 Similar to R's [Checklist for CRAN submissions](https://cran.r-project.org/web/packages/submission_checklist.html).
 David Sahner suggested to organize it by OMOP domain (or maybe source table).
-Maybe there's a priority icon that identicates if this is potentially a huge problem if ignored (*eg*, the hypothesis direction could be flipped) or a minor problem (*eg*, the coefficients might be a little off).
+Maybe there's a priority icon that identicates if this is potentially a huge problem if ignored (e.g., the hypothesis direction could be flipped) or a minor problem (e.g., the coefficients might be a little off).

 * List of open issues to be addressed: